abregado/champions-combat/_chapters/rules.md

 {% include card_image.html link='files/images/special-init.png' %}

 **Special Initiative Card:** This card shows all player colours.
-When this card needs to be resolved, if one player has more Power tokens than all other players (individually, not combined) then they can take a turn.
+When this card is active, if one player has more Power tokens than all other players (individually, not combined) then they can take a turn.
 If no player has more Power tokens than all other players, then nothing happens.
-Continue with the next Initiative card.

 ## Resolution Phase
 For each initiative card, the shown player takes a turn.